-Although any major in English literature or rhetoric is an excellent preparation for law school, the English – Prelaw major brings together the most relevant skills and contexts for a legal career.
-A rigorous survey of Anglo-American literary history will give you familiarity with the historical culture and linguistic environment in which our laws were formed; the study of rhetoric offers you ways to understand how language changes our perceptions and makes things happen; and the analytic demands and extensive writing practice of the English Department's small-enrollment courses will sharpen essential intellectual tools.
+Although any major in English literature or rhetoric is an excellent preparation for law school, the English – Pre-Law major brings together the most relevant skills and contexts for a legal career.
+The analytic demands and extensive writing practice of the English Department's small-enrollment courses will sharpen essential intellectual tools.
 The major is also flexible enough to match your other interests: you can fulfill up to 9 of the required hours in the major with creative writing workshops, courses in rhetoric or visual texts, or apprenticeship or internship experiences.
-Like all majors in the English Department, the English – Prelaw major includes the English Core to provide a solid foundation in literary genres and research.
-Students considering the English major with Prelaw concentration may look for new opportunities beginning in academic year 2021-22 with a modern Core and more flexible, customizable concentration.
+Like all majors in the English Department, the English – Pre-Law major includes the English Core to provide a solid foundation in literary genres and research.

 Enrollment in an English major entails no requirements beyond University admission requirements.

 For students currently enrolled at Ohio University, transferring into an English major requires a 2.0 GPA.
 Students choosing to transfer into the English – Pre-Law major should contact the director of undergraduate studies in the English department for assistance.
 Students who wish to add an English major in addition to another major program should seek assistance from the director of undergraduate studies; students with a second major outside the College of Arts and Sciences will be responsible for meeting the degree requirements of both the English – Pre-Law major and the College of Arts and Sciences.

 External Transfer Admission